 Lost Wages/Ability to Work

 If you had to miss time at work or failed to qualify for work opportunities that you may have enjoyed otherwise, the court may order that the liable party compensate you for any wages you would have received but for the injury you sustained.

 Get Help with Your Personal Injury Claim from a Bus Accident Injury

 If you sustained an injury on a bus due to another party’s negligent actions, you deserve compensation for your injuries.
-Call The Queenan Law Firm’s Houston bus injury attorneys for a free consultation on your case at (817) 476-1797.
+Call The Queenan Law Firm’s Houston bus accident lawyers for a free consultation on your case at (817) 476-1797.